-Last month was the 50th anniversary of Humanae Vitae – one of the more controversial Vatican documents in recent history.
+It’s now over 50 years since the publication of Humanae Vitae – one of the more controversial Vatican documents in recent history.
 This letter, addressed to all Catholics, reaffirmed the Church’s opposition to the use of contraception.

 Most people, Catholics included, have never read the document and thus don’t really understand its many worthy insights.
-At the end of the day, we recognise that we are losing this battle to the culture.
+As frustrating as this is, the fact is we are losing this battle on this issue to the culture.

 At least we were.

 For almost fifty years, Fertility Awareness (also known as Natural Family Planning) has been something only those ‘poor, oppressed Catholics used’, along with the tree-hugging hippies with their lunar cycles and recycled paper charts.
 No sensible-minded person would trust something as important as their birth control to such ‘primitive’ methods.
 Or so the thinking went.

 As long-time users and advocates of FAMs, we used to challenge this thinking by pointing out that modern Fertility Awareness Methods were grounded in high quality science and were as effective in avoiding pregnancy as the contraceptive pill and considerably better than barrier methods.